 Did you know that life insurance policies have changed significantly over the years?
 To start, you have a lot more benefits than before.
-So if you currently have a policy, perhaps it’s time to review it to ensure you are receiving all the coverage that you need.
+So, if you currently have a policy, perhaps it is time to review it to ensure you receive all the coverage you need.
 In the video below, Criss Crombie, the life and financial expert, explains some of the great benefits offered by life insurance policies today, such as living benefits and spousal riders.
 Check it out!

 How have life insurance benefits changed?

-What many individuals, who currently have a life insurance policy, don’t know is that life insurance has changed a lot over the years.
-For one, people’s health has improved overall so the cost of insurance is less than it used to be.
-Furthermore, policies these days have several riders built into them whereas the older policies don’t.
+Current life insurance policyholders may not know that life insurance has changed over the years.
+First, the insurance cost is less than it used to be because health has improved.
+Furthermore, these days, policies have several riders built into them compared to the older policies that do not.

 For example, many newer policies have living benefits.
-Essentially, living benefits enable individuals to access some of their death benefit while still alive so as to cover critical and chronic illness.
+Essentially, living benefits enable individuals to access some of their death benefits while still alive to cover critical and chronic illnesses.
 Other available riders are children and spousal riders.
-In other words, you can include family members on your policy.
+In other words, you can include family members in your policy.
 You can also put a business owner on your policy.
 Ultimately, you customize your policy to cover all of your needs.

-Most policies written in the past didn’t have riders built in like they do today.
-They were standard life policies that offered a death benefit with little to nothing else available.
+Most policies written in the past did not have riders built in like they do today.
+They were standard life policies offering a death benefit with little to nothing else available.
 New policies have additional benefits.
-Therefore, it is a good idea to review your existing policy to make sure it fits all of your needs.
+Therefore, reviewing your existing policy can ensure it fits all your needs.

-Is it better to have a separate policy from one’s spouse or to simply add spousal riders thereby having one policy?
+Is it better to have a separate policy from your spouse or add spousal riders under one policy?